Are you looking for a material that changes colour with light?

 For example, playful objects that can change colour with light: labels, buggies, dolls, etc.

 To support you “from the initial idea to the final product”, the experts in our three departments are at your disposal at every stage of your project: research and development, pre-industrialisation and industrialisation.

 The Materials Department,

-This research and development unit elaborates the photochromic pigment adapted to your specifications: excitation wavelength and optical power, reversible/irreversible character, tilting speed, choice of colors, etc.
+This research and development unit develops the photosensitive pigment adapted to your specifications: excitation wavelength and optical power, reversible/irreversible character, tilting speed, choice of colours, etc.

 The Process Department,